queueit/KnownUser.V3.Lua/Examples/Nginx/README.md

 NOTE: In this example `rewrite_by_lua_block` directive was added to default location `/` but you must decide what makes sense in your case.
 In the specific, excluding any static content you don't want queue-it protection triggering on.
 This could be images (.png, .jpg), style sheets (.css) and pages (.html).

-### 4) Provide the configuration file
+### 4. Provide the configuration file

-The above code requires you to provide the `integrationconfig.json` file which contains the configuration you create on the Queue-it GO platform ([more info here](../../README.md#1-providing-the-queue-configuration)).
+The above code requires you to provide the `integrationconfig.json` file which contains the configuration you created on the Queue-it GO platform ([more info here](../../README.md#1-providing-the-queue-configuration)).
 There are various ways to provide this file.
 Please read the [specific documentation here](../../Documentation/README.md).

 ## Request body trigger (advanced)